What is debt consolidation?

-Debt consolidation can be a great option, not only because it streamlines monthly payments, but also because, in many situations, you may get a reduced interest rate and lower total monthly payment.
+Debt consolidation loans can be a great option, not only because it streamlines monthly payments, but also because, in many situations, you may get a reduced interest rate and lower total monthly payment.

-There are numerous debt consolidation methods to consider, some of which work better in different situations.
+There are many options to consider when deciding to consolidate debt, some of which work better in different situations.

-A word to the wise, though: Debt consolidation isn’t for everyone struggling with debt.
+A word to the wise, though: Debt consolidation loans aren’t for everyone struggling with debt.
 Determining which method will benefit you the most will involve some homework and some calculations … or a visit to a debt counselor.